First measurement of the cross section for top quark pair production with additional charm jets using dileptonic final states in pp collisions at $\sqrt{s} = $ 13 TeV: Results

 \section{Results}

 The binning of the two-dimensional $\Delta_{\text{L}}^{\PQc}$ vs. $\Delta_{\PQb}^{\PQc}$ distribution is chosen to be: \begin{linenomath} \ifthenelse{\boolean{cms@external}} {

 } {

 } \end{linenomath} This gives a total of 16 bins with varying compositions of signal categories.
 From these 16 bins, a one-dimensional histogram is created in which the first four bins correspond to the first bin in $\Delta_{\text{L}}^{\PQc}$, with increasing values of $\Delta_{\PQb}^{\PQc}$, and then analogously for the remainder of the bins.
 This histogram is shown in Fig.~\ref{fig:PostFit} after normalizing the simulated templates according to the fitted cross sections.
 The factors by which the templates of the $\ttcc$, $\ttbb$, and $\ttLF$ processes (using the \POWHEG ME generator) are scaled to match the data are denoted $\mu_{\ttcc}$, $\mu_{\ttbb}$, and $\mu_{\ttLF}$, respectively.
 Their measured values from the fit are displayed in the top panel of Fig.~\ref{fig:PostFit}, together with their combined statistical and systematic uncertainties.
+An improved agreement between data and simulated predictions is also observed for the $\PQc$ tagging discriminators of the first and second additional jets after normalizing the simulated templates according to the fitted cross sections.
+This is demonstrated in \appen\ref{app:CtagDiscrAfterFitting} and can be directly compared to the agreement before the fit in Fig.~\ref{fig:CTagDilepton}.

 The measured cross sections in the fiducial and full phase spaces, together with their statistical and systematic uncertainties, are summarized in Table~\ref{tab:SummaryResults} and compared to predictions using the \POWHEG and \MGvATNLO ME generators.
 Uncertainties in the measured values of the cross sections and ratios are determined from the points where the decrease in the logarithm of the profiled likelihood from the best-fit value intersects with 0.5.
 The inclusive $\ttcc$ cross section and the ratio $R_{\PQc}$ are measured here for the first time.
-They are in agreement with both theoretical predictions, within the uncertainties.
+They are in agreement with the predictions from both ME generators, within the uncertainties.